foxthefox/ioBroker.fritzdect/README.md

 ## Common Issues / Frequently Asked Questions

-  1. Fritzbox returned '00000000' no login possible.
+  1. Fritzbox returned '00000000' no login possible. possible reasons:

         The fritzbox allows only a limited number of logins in a timeframe.
 So very fast polling (update) attempts may lead to blocking of logins.
+        There are no appropriate user rights set in the fritzbox.
+        There is a time elapsing in the fritzbox blocking the logins

  2. no login to the FritzBox, when using https